 What is Cyberpsychology?

-Cyberpsychology is the study of the human mind and behaviour in the context of human-technology interaction.
+Cyberpsychology is the study of the human mind and behaviour in the context of the human-technology interaction.
 It encompasses all psychological phenomena that are associated with or affected by emerging technology.

 This MSc studies human interactions with other emerging technologies, including the internet, mobile computing, mobile phones, games consoles, virtual reality, digital media and any other technology, which has demonstrated an ability to alter human behaviours.
 It considers the impact of evolving trends, such as technological convergence, on individuals.
 Cyberpsychology also examines human interactions with less ubiquitous technologies, such as cyborgs and artificial intelligence.